rwxrob/zet/docs/2227/README.md

-# Config maps are better than functional options in Go coding
+# Config maps are (usually) better than functional options in Go coding

-Functional options are confusing and provide less value than a simple configuration map, which is why Kubernetes makes such extensive use of them.
-I don't care if Rob Pike and most professional training outfits push functional options.
+It depends.
+But usually functional options are confusing and provide less value than a simple configuration map, which is why Kubernetes makes such extensive use of them.
+I know that Rob Pike and most professional training outfits push functional options.
+But I mostly hate them.
 They suck.
 Use a simple, persist-able, configuration map like the following instead.
 You know, like Python.

 ```golang
 package C